Multivariate Density Estimation via Variance-Reduced Sketching: Simulations and real data examples

-Adaptive thresholding is a very popular strategy in the matrix completion literature (\cite{candes2010matrix}) and it has been proven to be empirical robust in many scientific and engineering applications.
+This ensures that we can adaptively remove nonzero singular values that are associated with the noise of the data.
+In our simulations, we set $\tau =1/50$.
+Adaptive thresholding is a very popular strategy in the matrix completion literature (\cite{candes2010matrix}) and it has been proven to be empirically robust in many scientific and engineering applications.
 We use built-in functions provided by the popular Python package scikit-learn to train kernel estimators, and scikit-learn also utilizes cross-validation for tuning parameter selection.
-For neural networks, we will consider both wide and deep architectures and use PyTorch to train models and make predictions.
-In particular, NN-($a$,$b$) corresponds to the neural network architecture with $a$ hidden layers and $b$ neurons per layer.
+For neural networks, we use PyTorch to train various models and make predictions.
 The implementations of our numerical studies can be found at this \href{https://github.com/IvanPeng0414/Nonparametric-estimation-via-variance-reduced-sketching}{link}. \ \\